farmeroy/sic-accessibility-form/README.md

     - [ ] state management
 - [ ] Authentication and Authorization for Admin page
 - [ ] Quiz results data model
+- [ ] point to quiz.sicofficial.co.uk
+  - [ ] `Point quiz CNAME record to ephemeral-kelpie-f9ff28.netlify.app Log in to the account you have with your DNS provider, and add a CNAME record for quiz pointing to ephemeral-kelpie-f9ff28.netlify.app.`